 Instead, he had several cards printed before and during his first NFL season.
 Here we will look at three of the best Eric Dickerson rookie cards to see which ones are the best investment options.

-Although there are a few cards that were printed during his rookie season, this Topps card stands out as the most popular Eric Dickerson rookie card by far.
+Although a few cards were printed during his rookie season, this Topps card stands out as the most popular Eric Dickerson rookie card by far.
 It is Dickerson’s Pro Bowl card.

 The card features Dickerson in his blue and white Rams uniform.
 He is not wearing his helmet in this picture but he is wearing his signature goggles.